of July 29, 2016 No. 209

 b) there is market or demand for this substance or subject;

 c) substance or subject conforms to technical requirements for achievement of effective objectives and to the regulations applied to products; and

 d) use of substance or subject does not do harm to the environment and health of the population.

 (2) Specific criteria of loss of the status of waste are established for the purpose of the solution of tasks on conversion and recirculation of certain types of waste, such as nonmetallic inert materials, paper, glass, metals, tires and rags, taking into account potential negative impact on the environment of the corresponding substance or product, including extreme concentration of pollutants.

 (3) the Waste which were any more not those according to parts (1) and (2) this Article, also lose the status of waste for the purposes of the conversion and recirculation provided by the regulations approved by the Government if they conform to requirements for conversion or recirculation of certain types of the waste specified in Articles 49-51, 54, 60 and 61.

 (4) the Owner of waste sends to the administrative authority given authority on regulation in the field of waste management, specified in part (1) Articles 10, the petition for the termination of the status of waste with observance of provisions of parts (1) – (3) this Article, according to the procedure established by the Government.

-(1) the List of waste, including dangerous, is developed and is regularly updated by the Ministry of Agriculture, regional development and the environment and affirms the Government.
+(1) the List of waste, including dangerous, is developed and is regularly updated by the Ministry of the environment and affirms the Government.